 Back in the day when I was just a kid all the movies were only shown in the original version with subtitles, only a few exceptions had a dubbed version as well, mostly animated and James Bond movies.
 For us that was normal and we never complained about having to READ during a movie.
 That’s the reason a lot of young people gave me when we told them that there’s only an original version showing tonight.
 So sure, you just wanna sit comfortably in the chair, glance at the screen and enjoy the pictures, I get that when I’m at home on my sofa and feeling really tired and not give a fuck what movie is playing.
 BUT if I actually want to WATCH a movie, take everything in, I want to hear the actors original voice, hear his feeling expressed through it.

 So I’d love to see the cinema chains in Basel grow a pair (looking at you Pathé) and actually start showing more original content again, people won’t stay at home, believe me.
 Plus you’re doing something to educate the population.
-I think there are studies which prove that hearing a foreign language improves your pronunciation and if you hear complete sentences and read what they mean you actually learn the language at the same time.
+I think there are studies that prove that hearing a foreign language improves your pronunciation and if you hear complete sentences and read what they mean you actually learn the language at the same time.